AlphaBeta1906/create-flask-app/README.md

 # create-flask-app

-a simple cli tools to create flask  project template  and help you set up flask project more quickly
+a simple cli tools to generate flask project template  and help you set up flask project more quickly

 current version : 0.2.1
 ## installation